-STD Tests & Treatment
+STD Tests & Treatment in Reston, VA

 Receiving a screening for a sexually transmitted disease, or STD, is an important step for a sexually active person to take in order to protect themselves and their partner.
 In many cases, those infected with a sexually transmitted disease may not even know because they aren’t showing symptoms.
 If left untreated, STDs can be spread to others and may even lead to infertility.

 When to Get Tested for an STD

 Getting tested for each type of STD during your annual visit is expensive and not necessary in most cases.
 Patients should speak with their doctor about their specific risk factors and lifestyle so that they can determine which tests are right for them.

 It is recommended that you undergo an STD screening if:

 You have a new sexual partner.
 Everyone who is sexually active should receive an STD screening at some point, and this is especially true if you are engaged in sexual relations with a new person.

 You are having unprotected sex.
 Not wearing protection increases your risk.
 Because of this, it is recommended that you receive a screening If you’re having unprotected vaginal, anal or oral sex.

 You are engaging in high-risk behavior.
 If you or your partner have multiple partners, are an IV drug user or have had contact with a sex worker, it is strongly advised that you receive more frequent STD screenings.

 You are exhibiting symptoms.
 If you notice anything out of the ordinary, it is always best to have it examined by your physician to determine the cause.